The La Mède Complex: A Facility for the Energies of Tomorrow

 The La Mède solar power plant came on stream in 2017.
 It is equipped with high-performance cells produced by the Company's affiliate SunPower and has a production capacity of 8 megawatts (MW), enough to meet the electricity needs of a city of 13,000 people.

-A clay and effluent recovery process
+Development of a clay and effluent recovery process

 TotalEnergies and SEDE, a Veolia Group affiliate, are working together at La Mède to develop a process for recovering biorefinery effluent and clay through anaerobic digestion.